randlab/geocv/README.md

 # Cross-validation of geostatistical simulations

+This repository contains data and code illustrating the following work:
+A framework for the cross-validation of categorical geostatistical simulations by Przemysław Juda, Philippe Renard, and Julien Straubhaar.

-## Installation
+## Reproducing environment
+The workflow is presented in jupyter notebooks.
+Python 3.6.9 was used to complete the study.
+The best is to start with an empty virtual environment and install all packages.
-Requires python3.6 or newer.
-Use pip to install `pip install -r requirements.txt`.
+In order to reproduce the environment, use pip to install the requirements: `pip install -r requirements.txt`.

 This will install jupyter notebook and required dependencies to run notebooks.
-A geone package is required but it is not yet available publicly.
-It will be released soon.

 ## Data
 The input data required to reproduce the results is in `data` directory.